jazz-improvisation

 Steps to find your voice:

-• Transcribe a short phrase from three different players (e.g., Clifford Brown, Chet Baker, and Freddie Hubbard).
+- Transcribe a short phrase from three different players (e.g., Clifford Brown, Chet Baker, and Freddie Hubbard).
 Learn each one in all twelve keys.
 Then combine elements: take Clifford’s articulation, Chet’s phrasing, and Freddie’s harmonic approach.
+Write a new phrase that blends all three.

-• Write original melodies over standard chord changes.
+- Write original melodies over standard chord changes.
 Compose four‑bar phrases that sound like something you would sing.
 Record them and improvise variations.
+Over time, these composed phrases will become part of your spontaneous vocabulary.

-• Experiment with unusual intervals, rhythmic groupings, or altered scales.
+- Experiment with unusual intervals, rhythmic groupings, or altered scales.
 Allow mistakes to become discoveries—sometimes a “wrong” note becomes your signature.
+For instance, try replacing the 5th of a chord with a b5 consistently; you might develop a unique sound.

-• Play without a net: improvise a solo on a standard you know well, but forbid yourself from using any pre‑learned lick.
+- Play without a net: improvise a solo on a standard you know well, but forbid yourself from using any pre‑learned lick.
 Force yourself to react to the moment.
+Record these sessions and listen for patterns that are uniquely yours.

 6. Failing to Listen Actively to the Band